mohamedsala71996/School_Project/README.md

 ## Features

 - **Mcamera Localization Package:** Provides localization features for the program.
+- **Spatie translatable Package:** Provides multiple languages features for the program.
 - **CRUD Operations:** Create, Read, Update, and Delete operations for managing school data.
 - **Seeding:** Initial data seeding for the application.
 - **Form Wizard with Livewire:** Interactive form wizard using Livewire for a smooth user experience.